manorrock/assistant/ROADMAP.md

 - [ ] Refactor Netbeans plugin to dispatch to the CLI version
 - [ ] Refactor IntelliJ plugin to dispatch to the CLI version
 - [ ] Refactor Eclipse plugin to dispatch to the CLI version
-- [ ] Add /ollama command dispatching to the local 'ollama' binary
 - [ ] Design and implement a common Command interface with standardized methods across all platforms
 - [ ] Create a CommandExecutionContext class to pass state and parameters to commands
 - [ ] Implement a CommandResult class with standardized format for success/failure status and output